SuLab/mark2cure/README.md

 ## Citizen Scientist Volunteers:

 If you are interested in volunteering as a Mark2Curator to read documents and help expedite our annotation process, please go to [Mark2Cure.org].
-The information here is primarily for computer scientists, bioinformaticians and programmers.
-You may have stumbled upon this accidentally, but we sincerely thank you for your interest in Mark2Cure!
+The information here is primarily for those with computer science, bioinformatics, and/or programming backgrounds who wish to assist with, develop, or build upon the code.
+If you stumbled upon this accidentally, we sincerely thank you for your interest in Mark2Cure and ask you to join us at [Mark2Cure.org] instead.

 ## Developers:

-You found this repository because it is open-source!

-With that said, we are interested in community contributions.
-We will continue to update our issue tracker to contain labels marked as **quick fix** and/or **help wanted.**
+Mark2Cure is open-source and welcomes community contributions!
+Our issue tracker will soon be updated with issues which are readily "up for grabs" and will be marked as **quick fix** and/or **help wanted.**
-These issues are the ones "up for grabs."

-To work on an issue in our[ issue tracker, ](https://github.com/SuLab/mark2cure/issues)please comment on the issue, let us know you want to work on it, give us a rough time line for completion, and we will assign it to you if it makes sense.
+To work on an issue in our[ issue tracker, ](https://github.com/SuLab/mark2cure/issues)please comment on the issue and provide the following information in your comment:

-If we do not accept a pull request it could be for many reasons.
-Our schedules fluctuate so also remember that sometimes we respond immediately and sometimes it may take a while.
+1. Your intention to address the issue
+2. A rough time line from completion

+That's it!
+We will assign it to you if it makes sense.

+While we will always try to be responsive, our team is very small.
+We ask for your patience if we do not accept a pull request immediately.
+Our workloads fluctuate, which translates to inconsistent response times on these matters.

 *Please know that we are very thankful for your help and desire to contribute to this project.*